jsommers/cbook/arraysstrings.rst

 .. topic:: Which header file do I need to include?

-    For pretty much *all* C programs you write you will need to ``#include`` some header files.
+    For pretty much *all* C programs you write you will need to ``#include`` some header files (headers are discussed in more detail in :ref:`compilation-and-program-structure`).
 Which header file will you need?
-One of the easiest ways to find out is to use the ``man`` program in a Linux (or *NIX) shell to read the manual page for a particular C library function.
+One of the easiest ways to find out is to use the ``man`` program in a Linux (or \*NIX) shell to read the manual page for a particular C library function.
 For example, if you need to find out what include file to use for the function ``atoi``, you could simply type ``man atoi`` at the command line.
 At the top of the man page the appropriate ``#include`` line will be listed.
 You can also use a search engine and search for ``atoi man page`` and *usually* you'll get the same results, but different C library versions and compilers may use slightly different header files so its best just to use the ``man`` pages on your system.

     Manual pages can be a little bit difficult to wade through, but they are almost always divided into useful sections so you can (sort of) quickly find what you're looking for.
 For finding out what header file to include, look in a section at the top of the man page called "SYNOPSIS".
 That section also contains the function "prototypes" (which we'll discuss in a later chapter on functions), which provides the data types of any parameters and return values.